saadatsamjo/dictionary_mini_project/README.md

-# dictionary_mini_project
+python only
-Python  exercise/assignment by PLP
+PLP miniProject
+2/4/2023